 Brick Angel wines is a small project started by Jason & Angelique Ball in 2006.
-We had the opportunity to meet Jason at Moss Creek Winery where he makes his wines.
+We had the opportunity to meet Jason several times at Moss Creek Winery where he makes his wines.
 He also consults and makes wine for another Napa winery.
 Brick Angel started out extremely small with just several hundred cases.
-Their first wine was a Cabernet Rose which was as it turns out developed into an “unexpected wine”!
-His family makes port wine and during harvest they were bleeding off juice from this wine.
+Their first wine was a Cabernet Sauvignon rosé which was as it turns out developed into an “unexpected wine”.
+His family makes port-style wine and during harvest they were bleeding off juice from this wine.
 Not having any specific plans for this juice Jason decided it would make a great house wine.
-Then a fellow winemaker bled off some of his own juice via the French Saignee method and all of the sudden Jason had additional high quality wine to work with.
+Then a fellow winemaker bled off some of his own juice via the French saignée method and all of the sudden Jason had additional premium wine to work with.

-The Saignee method is one way winemakers make Rose and at this point Jason had plenty of wine to work with and decided upon the Rose.
+The saignée style is one of several methods that winemakers use to make rosé.
 The name of this winery comes from the first names of their children and of course part of his wife’s name.
-Jason is the winemaker, so his contribution to the label is quite obvious!
+Jason is the winemaker, so his contribution to the label is quite obvious.
 He is currently making a very nice Sauvignon Blanc from the Mello Vineyard in Yountville, and the aforementioned Cabernet Sauvignon Rose.

-We tried the 2006 Sauvignon Blanc.
+We tried the 2006 Brick Angel Sauvignon Blanc.
 This is a fun light wine and very easy to drink.
-We are sitting here on a 100 degree day sipping this like no tomorrow.
+Very refreshing to sip while chilled on a 100 degree day.
 Subtle citrus notes on the bouquet including lime, lemon and grapefruit lead to palate with a rounded mouth feel.
-Grassy notes, more citrus and some melon characteristics are found on the light mid palate.
-The finish has some herbal and mineral qualities with even some very subtle hints of toast.
+Grassy notes, more citrus and some melon characteristics show mid palate through to the finish.
+Lingers with herbal and mineral qualities and even some very subtle hints of toast.
 Multiple Sauvignon Blanc clones were used in this wine; it was whole cluster pressed and fermented in stainless and neutral oak barrels.
 Definitely serve this wine chilled – besides a pool and patio sipper wine, it will pair well with spicy foods and also sea food.

-Note: possibly no longer making wines commercially.
-Will archive this review once we have more details.
+Note: no longer making wines commercially.
+This review is now archived.